zizisoft/gitlock/README.md

 This represents the behavior when typing `gitlock` without and subcommand.
 Allowed values are "lock", "lock, timestamp", "lock, sign", "lock, sign, timestamp".
 The default is "lock".

 For example, if set to "lock, timestamp", when typing `gitlock` it will automatically timestamp after locking.
-But normally you don't need to use this and timestamp on every commit, as every timestamp will occupy 1-4 KB of space.
+But normally you don't need to set to this and then lock on every commit, as every timestamp will occupy 1-4 KB of space.
 A more reasonable strategy is to timestamp before push (i.e. before everyone know it).

 Synopsis 4: